 He was present in Tombstone during the famous Gunfight at the O.K.
 Corral.
 He was said to have been on friendly terms with the Clanton faction, and of course, working under Johnny Behan, he is generally perceived to have sided with those opposing the Earps.
 Many years later, when he wrote his memoirs, he would say that Wyatt Earp was a desperate character.

 Though many outlaws would not challenge him, this would not be the case on March 26, 1882.
-The night before, two men by the names of Zwing Hunt and Billy Grounds, attempted to rob the Tombstone Mining and Milling Company in Charleston, Arizona.
+The night before, two men named Zwing Hunt and Billy Grounds attempted to rob the Tombstone Mining and Milling Company in Charleston, Arizona.
 After being challenged, they shot and killed a man before panicking and taking off without a dime.

-Before long, Breakendridge deputized three men to ride with him in a posse and they began to track the two killers.
+Before long, Breakendridge deputized three men to ride with him in a posse, and they began to track the two killers.
 Finding them at the Jack Chandler Ranch near Tombstone, a gunfight ensued.
-Though it lasted only seconds, when the smoke cleared, Breakenridge had killed Billy Grounds and Zwing Hunt had been wounded.
-Unfortunately, one of the deputized men, John Gillespie, was also dead.
+Though it lasted only seconds, when the smoke cleared, Breakenridge had killed Billy Grounds, and Zwing Hunt had been wounded.
+Unfortunately, one deputized man, John Gillespie, was also dead.
 The other two posse members were wounded but would recover.
-Outlaw Zwing Hunt would also recover and escaped, but was killed by Apache Indians a short time later.
+Outlaw Zwing Hunt would also recover and escape but was killed by Apache Indians a short time later.

 In 1895, the railroad had been held up or attempted to be robbed several times by outlaws Grant Wheeler and Joe George.
-Breakenridge, along with a posse, wasted no time tracking the men and trailed Wheeler into Colorado, near Mancos on April 25th.
+Breakenridge and a posse wasted no time tracking the men and trailed Wheeler into Colorado, near Mancos, on April 25.
 The next morning the outlaw was surrounded and briefly resisted with a few shots from his gun, but sure that he would be taken to jail or killed, Wheeler chose to take his own life instead.